apolzek/apolzek.github.io/_posts/2024-09-29-sre-kit-for-the-end-of-the-world.md

 minute: 5
 ---

-## 🛠️ SRE Kit for the End of the World

 | **Tool**        | **Description**                                                                                                                                             |
 | --------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **ping**        | Sends ICMP echo requests to a network host to test connectivity and latency.
 Useful for checking if a host is reachable.                                    |